 - Invest in quality trainers.
 Do not wear ancient shoes you bought 10 years ago.
 It will only lead to a bunch of physical ailments.
 Your feet carry your weight and therefore need adequate support.

 - Pace yourself.
 Don’t go in too hard.
 Injuries occur if you try to do too much at once.
 And this applies to even experienced athletes who are trying out a new form of exercise.
-Work slowly towards your goal on a light program and build your way up to high intensity, regular workouts.
+Work slowly towards your goal of a light program and build your way up to high-intensity, regular workouts.
 If you can only walk for 10 minutes, start there and increase your time each week.

 You will get stronger over time.

 You Think You’ll Look Stupid

 Stop worrying about what people are thinking!
 Half the time they are so focused on themselves, that they haven’t even noticed the person in front of them.